 Our reflections on the differentiation of human consciousness have brought to light some of the general types of context within which religious and theological discourse occur.
-The expression of man's apprehension of God can be largely symbolic; then inadequaties of expression are corrected by reinterpretation, by so modifying the symbol that undesired meanings are excluded and desired meanings are elucidated.
-Next, in the Presocratic world of a Zenophanes or the post--systematic world of Clement of Alexandria anthropomorphic speech about God will be discredited.
-The biblical God that stands or is seated, that has a right hand and a left, that waxes angry and repents, is not taken literally.
+The expression of man's apprehension of God can be largely symbolic; then inadequacies of expression are corrected by reinterpretation, by so modifying the symbol that undesired meanings are excluded and desired meanings are elucidated.
+Next, in the pm?memore Presocratic world of a Xenophanes or the post-systematic world of Clement of Alexandria anthropomorphic speech about God will be discredited.
+The biblical God that stands or is seated, that has a right hand and a left, that waxes angry and repents, to ropel quit quictly set aside now is the time for all good aren i e is not taken literally.
 God is conceived in terms of the transcendental notions of intelligibility, truth, reality, goodness.
-Such rethinking of God the Father entails a rethinking of his Son, and the rethinking of the Son generates a tension between the Son as rethought and the Son as depicted in the New Testament.
+Such rethinking of God the Father entails a rethinking of his Son, and the rethinking of the Son generates a tension between the Pon as rethought and the Son as depicted in the New Testament.
 There followed the crises provoked by Arius, by Nestorius, by Eutyches, and the post-systematic pronouncements of Nicea, Ephesus, and Chalcedon.
-The minimal use of technical expressions in the Greek councils and the late Byzantine concern with theology as a whole prepared the way for the total rethinking of Christian doctrine in systematic terms by medieval theologians.
+The minimal use of technical expressions in the Greek councils and the Ratt late Byzantine concern with theology as a whole prepared the way for the total rethinking of Christian doctrine in systematic terms by medieval theologians.
 There resulted a legacy that interacted with the ongoing context of church doctrines up to the second Vatican council.
 Meanwhile, modern science had eliminated much of the biblical apprehension of man and his world.
 Modern scholarship had kept revising the interpretation of biblical, patristic, medieval, and subsequent sources.
 Modern philosophy entailed a radical shift in systematic thinking.